 config get

-Reads a value from the redacted config snapshot (secrets never print). --json prints the raw value as JSON; otherwise strings/numbers/booleans print bare and objects/arrays print as formatted JSON.
+Reads a value from the redacted config snapshot (secrets never print). --json prints the same redacted value as JSON; otherwise strings/numbers/booleans print bare and objects/arrays print as formatted JSON.

 config file